-High Altitude Baking: How to make crunchy, dark chocolate biscotti
+High Country Baking: How to make crunchy, dark chocolate biscotti

 Crispy, crunchy and ready for dunking, this dark chocolate biscotti is the perfect companion for a steaming cup of coffee or a cool glass of milk.
 With a deep chocolate flavor and the dry texture that characterizes these Italian-style cookies, they have wide appeal.